jlsurbonas/aws-bootcamp-cruddur-2023/journal/week1.md

 ENTRYPOINT ["/usr/local/bin/start.sh"]
 ```
-This is how edited code looked like:
+And this is how edited code looked like:

 ![Created Dockerfile](https://user-images.githubusercontent.com/124433076/221354617-e4317563-9de8-414a-80c8-ee0e78a5853b.png)

-4. Build Docker image.
-Here I faced my first problem.
-It showed an error "unable to prepare context: unable to evaluate symlinks in Dockerfile path: lstat /workspace/aws-bootcamp-cruddur-2023/Dockerfile: no such file or directory".
+#### Build Docker image.

+Here I faced a problem.
+It showed an error

+>"unable to prepare context: unable to evaluate symlinks in Dockerfile path: lstat /workspace/aws-bootcamp-cruddur-2023/Dockerfile: no such file or directory".

 I wasn't sure what it's all about but guessed I might be in wrong directory.
-After few failed attempts I finally managed to get to right directory and build Docker image.
+After few failed attempts I finally managed to get to the right directory and build Docker image.

-5. Run container.
+#### Run container.

 I believe I have successfully completed the task.